SafeRoboticsLab/iLQR_jax_racing/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository implements a safe autonomous racing example using iLQR and rollout-based shielding, which relies on [JAX](https://github.com/google/jax) for real-time computation performance based on automatic differentiation and just-in-time compilation.
+This repository implements a safe autonomous racing example using iLQR and rollout-based shielding, which relies on [JAX](https://github.com/google/jax) for real-time computation performance based on automatic differentiation and just-in-time (JIT) compilation.
 The repo is primarily developed and maintained by [Haimin Hu](https://haiminhu.org/), a PhD student in the [Safe Robotics Lab](https://saferobotics.princeton.edu).
 [Zixu Zhang](https://zzx9636.github.io/), [Kai-Chieh Hsu](https://kaichiehhsu.github.io/) and [Duy Nguyen](https://ece.princeton.edu/people/duy-phuong-nguyen) also contributed much to the repo (their original repo is [here](https://github.com/SafeRoboticsLab/PrincetonRaceCar_planning)).